pietgeursen/conways_c/README.md

 # Conways in C++

-> Learn some C / C++ building conways game of life
+> Learn some C / C++ by building conways game of life

 ## Learning objectives

+- understand the difference between passing values by copy of by reference.
 - get comfortable with the two step process of compiling and running and the errors that can happen at each stage.
 - define and call functions in c.
 - intro to memory management and use the `malloc` function.
-- understand the difference between passing values by copy of by reference.

 ## Pointers and pointer syntax.